mangalam-research/wed/README.rst

 This section covers only salient changes:

 * 0.8:

+  - API: Specifying a mode path can now be done in an abbreviated fashion for modes bundled with wed.

   - Internal: Now uses Bootstrap 3.0.0.

   - API: ``Decorator`` now takes the domlistener that listens